 Punjabi Chicken Curry / Thick gravy Chicken Curry

 Punjabi Chicken curry is a classic Indian dish; vibrant with rich flavorful gravy.
 It is a popular Dhaba style dish with succulent chicken pieces cooked in a heartwarming spice mix.
 The rich creamy gravy is what makes this Punjabi Chicken curry exotic and appealing.
 With basic ingredients and Indian spices, this restaurant style Punjabi Chicken curry can be made easily at home.
 Most of my recipes are simple and uncomplicated without compromising on taste and quality.
 You will love this fusion of north and south Indian cuisine; as I have added little ground coconut to the gravy to make it exceptionally delectable.

 Indian cuisine or Indian curries are famous all over the world for its aromatic spices, rich flavors, the spicy onion tomato gravy.
 The secret lies in the spices and the perfect blend of ingredients and the slow cooking over time.
 Diversified like the rich culture and traditions, cuisines in India are influenced by Mughal, Arabic, Potughese and Asian cuisines.
-Do check my Grilled chicken, Kebabs, Butter chicken Masala, Kadai Chicken, Kashmiri style Butter chicken, Sri Lankan Prawns curry, Chettinad chicken curry, Kashmiri Mutton curry, Ginger chicken, Chicken satay and Fish in Cabbage; You will love the fusion of flavors!
+Do check my Peshawari style chicken curry, Grilled chicken, Kebabs, Butter chicken Masala, Kadai Chicken, Kashmiri style Butter chicken, Sri Lankan Prawns curry, Chettinad chicken curry, Kashmiri Mutton curry, Ginger chicken, Chicken satay and Fish in Cabbage; You will love the fusion of flavors!

 I have modified this Punjabi Chicken curry recipe, which I got from my Beenchi (my one and only darling sis) and the new version tastes great with just the right blend of spices, Onions, Tomatoes and rich creamy gravy made with curd, ground coconut and cashews.
 This Punjabi Chicken curry is a great combination with Pulao, Ghee rice or Rotis, Palappam, Idiyappam and Naan.
-It is a wonderful main dish to serve for Dinner parties.
+It is a wonderful chicken dish to serve for Dinner parties.
 Enjoy!